Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 6

-Cool completely before adding fish oil and supplements — add these per serving only.
+Cool completely.
+Add fish oil and supplements per serving.

 Recipe 3: Turkey and Pumpkin Digestive Wet Food